Anwarvic/MovieTweets--Search-Engine/data/README.md

 - Step1: obtaining what we want from `test.dat` and `movies.dat`.
 - Step2: Getting tweets content.
 - Step3: Getting Tones for tweets.
+- Step4: Group data by movie

 ### Step1

 The function responsible for doing this step is `extract_info()`.
-This function uses `test.dat` to extract `tweet_id`, `movie_id`, `rating`, and `tweet_id`.
+This function uses `test.dat` to extract `user_id`, `movie_id`, and `tweet_id`.
 And it uses `movies.dat` to extract `movie_name` for each single movie in our data.
 The output of this step is a csv file called `MovieTweets1.csv`.

- The resulting CSV  won't contain `tweet_text` or `tweet_tone` as both will be obtained in the following two steps.
+ The resulting CSV from this step won't contain `tweet_text` or `tweet_tone` as both will be obtained in the following two steps.
 Also, it won't contain the whole 20,000 tweets in the `test.dat` file, just the first 10,000.
 Why is that?
 Apparently, Twitter puts a rate limit for retrieving data from its API.
 When you exceed this rate, you will a warning that says `Rate limit reached.
 Sleeping for: 758` which means that I had to slow down my retrieving rate to the extent that I have collected the 10,000 tweets in more than 3 hours.